mcinglis/c-style/readme.md

 `const` improves compile-time correctness.
 It isn't only for documenting read-only pointers.
 It should be used for every read-only variable and pointee.

 `const` helps the reader *immensely* in understanding a piece of functionality.
 If they can look at an initialization and be sure that that value won't change throughout the scope, they can reason about the rest of the scope much easier.
 Without `const`, everything is up in the air; the reader is forced to comprehend the entire scope to understand what is and isn't being modified.
-If you consistently use `const`, your reader will begin to trust you, and will be able to assume that a variable that isn't qualified with `const` is a signal that it *will* be changed at some point.
+If you consistently use `const`, your reader will begin to trust you, and will be able to assume that a variable that isn't qualified with `const` is a signal that it will be changed at some point in the scope.

 Using `const` everywhere you can also helps you, as a developer, reason about what's happening in the control flow of your program, and where mutability is spreading.
 It's amazing, when using `const`, how much more helpful the compiler is, especially regarding pointers and pointees.
 You always want the compiler on your side.